kwierman/Protium/README.md

 Protium
 ----------------------

-Lowest level library for Tritium framework.
+Framework and primitive definitions for Tritium libraries